-Currently, there are approximately 18,305 ha of old forest within the Bedwell-Ursus-Bulson watershed planning unit.
-This represents 73 percent of the total forested land base.
-Of this, the reserve network encompasses approximately 10,611 ha, or 42 percent of the forested land base.
-This satisfies the Scientific Panel recommendation for minimum old growth retention of 40 percent.
-Map 12 shows the current old-growth forest and forest in interior conditions.
+Currently, there are approximately 6,039 ha of old forest within the Fortune Channel watershed planning unit (WPU).
+This represents 59 percent of the WPU, and 61 percent of the total forested land base.
+Of this, the reserve network encompasses approximately 2,547 ha, or 25 percent of the forested land base.
+In order to meet the SP recommendation for minimum old growth retention of 40 percent, another 1,422 ha of old forest will have to be retained outside the reserve network.
+Map 12 shows the current old-growth forest and forest interior conditions.

-6825 ha within the reserve network are classed as old growth with forest-interior condition.
-This fully meets the old-interior forest recommendations of the Science Panel (see Map 13).
+Within the reserve network, 869 ha are classed as forest-interior condition.
+This represents 22 per cent of the old forest retention requirement; and, thus meets the Science Panel recommendation that 20 per cent of old forest be interior-forest (see Map 13).